AndresCR22/andrescr22/README.md

 ## Hi there.
 Nice to see ya.
 Bumblebee tuna 👋

-My name is Andres, I am a KSU trained computer sceintist interested in Python, Web Development, & Data Science!
+My name is Andrés, I am a KSU trained computer sceintist interested in Python, Web Development, & Data Science!

 - 🔭 I’m currently working on making the wordle clone a custom app for iPhone.
 - 🌱 I’m currently learning databases (MongoDB) to implement accounts for a leaderboard on the custom wordle app.